 Svitlana Koshchii, flickr.com/svetlana-koshchy

-Kharkiv after sunset
+Kharkiv after sunset.

 Svitlana Koshchii, flickr.com/svetlana-koshchy